-But exactly how much it cost to automate a process?
+But exactly how much does it cost to automate a process?

-To know it, we need to know the cost of automation tools - especially UIPath - and the cost of UIPath development or RPA development.
+To know it, we need to know the cost of automation tools - especially UiPath - and the cost of UiPath development or RPA development services.

-Type of the software bot also influences the automation cost.
+The type of software bot also influences the automation cost.